- Go to

 - If your organization raised

-$25.001 or more in gross contributions or if it had contracts with a professional fund raiser during the fiscal year end being reported, complete
+in gross contributions or if it had contracts with a professional fund raiser during the fiscal year end being reported, complete

 FormCRI-300R Long Form Renewal Registration, have it signed by two officers of the organization and submit it with the fee(s) due and a copy of the IRS Form 990 or 990EZ for the fiscal year-end being reported